datahub-project/datahub/docs/advanced/es-7-upgrade.md

 ### Search query
+The following parameters are/were `optional` and hence automatically populated in the search query.
+Some tests that expect a certain search query to be sent to ES will change with the ES upgrade.
 - `disable_coord` parameter of the `bool` and `common_terms` queries has been removed (as mentioned [here](https://www.elastic.co/guide/en/elasticsearch/reference/6.8/breaking-changes-6.0.html))
 - `auto_generate_synonyms_phrase_query` parameter in `match` query is added with a default value of `true` (as mentioned [here](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/query-dsl-match-query.html))